-- 1. A Taku Enhancement Production Plan (TEPP) shall be prepared annually by the Committee by February 1.
-The TEPP will detail the planned enhancement activities to be undertaken by the Parties and the expected production from site specific egg takes, access improvements and all other enhancement activities outlined in the annual TEPP.
-The Committee will use these data to prepare an initial enhancement production forecast based on the best available information. - 2.
-The Panel shall review the annual TEPP and make recommendations to the Parties concerning the TEPP by February 28. - 3.
-The Committee shall annually review and document joint enhancement projects and activities undertaken by the Parties, including the estimated returns of identifiable and unidentifiable enhanced sockeye salmon, and present the results to the Panel during the annual postseason review.
+- The Committee shall prepare an annual Taku Enhancement Production Plan (TEPP) by February 1.
+The TEPP will detail the planned enhancement activities to be undertaken by the Parties and the expected production from site-specific egg takes and fry releases, access improvements, and all other enhancement activities outlined in the annual TEPP.
+The Committee will use these data to prepare an initial enhancement production forecast based on the best available information. - The Panel shall review the annual TEPP and make recommendations to the Parties concerning the TEPP by February 28. - The Committee shall annually review and document joint enhancement projects and activities undertaken by the Parties, including the estimated returns of identifiable and unidentifiable enhanced sockeye salmon, and present the results to the Panel during the annual post-season review.